inbravo/togaf-feature-set/study-notes/part-1.md

 6. ***Architecture Capability Framework*** discusses the organization, processes, skills, roles, and responsibilities required to establish and operate an architecture function within an enterprise

 <p align="center"><img src="https://pubs.opengroup.org/architecture/togaf92-doc/arch/Figures/01_structure.png" width="700"></p>

+#### Structure of the TOGAF Library
+- The TOGAF Library is maintained under the governance of The Open Group Architecture Forum
+- Library resources are organized into four sections:
+   - Section 1.
+Foundation Documents
+   - Section 2.
+Generic Guidance and Techniques
+   - Section 3.
+Industry-Specific Guidance and Techniques
+   - Section 4.
+Organization-Specific Guidance and Techniques